Raymond Gyasi: Noah

 On 16 February 2021, Gyasi signed for Noah of the Armenian Premier League.
 Gyasi left Noah in June 2022.

 De Treffers

 On 17 October 2022, De Treffers announced the singing of Gyasi.
 On 3 January 2023, De Treffers confirmed that Gyasi had left the club following the expiration of his contract on 31 December 2022.

+After leaving De Treffers, Gyasi played for fellow amateur sides HHC, SC Kruisland and DFC.